-Now that we have a growing number of gravitational wave detections, the field will pass into the realm of astronomy, allowing new observational windows onto some of the most dynamic phenomena in the universe.
+Beyond this first detection, gravitational wave detections will pass into the realm of astronomy, allowing new observational windows onto some of the most dynamic phenomena in the universe.
 These include merging neutron stars and black holes, supernova explosions, and possibly echoes from the very early history of the universe as a whole.
-They have already provided the cleanest tests of predictions of general relativity in the realm of extreme gravity.
+They are also anticipated to provide the cleanest tests of predictions of general relativity in the realm of strong gravity.